ConnorDonegan/connordonegan.github.io/_posts/2025-02-10-spatial-plus.markdown

 </p>

 With a finite grid space (as it always is), it may be easy for clusters of two variables to overlap one another just by chance.
 In fact, with high degrees of SA, it becomes difficult to <em>avoid</em> that kind of overlap (or its opposite, a kind of systematic non-overlap).
-Just try to arrange two variables on a grid in a way that preserves a high degree of positive SA in both bariables <em>and</em> near-zero bivariate correlation.[^dag] As SA increases, the number of possible ways to preserve those two properties decreases.
+Just try to arrange two variables on a grid in a way that preserves a high degree of positive SA in both variables <em>and</em> near-zero bivariate correlation.[^dag] As SA increases, the number of possible ways to preserve those two properties decreases.
 When our two variables exhibit positive SA, there are more chances for a big error to occur, and relatively fewer ways that a small error can occur.
 (The constraints on the organization of the space illustrate how the concept of degrees of freedom has been applied in spatial statistics.)

 [^dag]: This challenge is similar to a classroom lesson that Daniel Griffith liked to use in his spatial statistics course.
 Also see the papers on correlation with spatial data by Clifford, Richardson, and Hemon (1989) and Richardson and Clifford (1991).
 Rudy (2011) makes good use of these ideas.